 A map of the United States...with the state borders as they will be after 1925.

 An officer from the Confederate Army...in 1850 (the Confederacy isn't even formed until 1861).

 Surprisingly, the nitroglycerine they're making isn't an example, as it was invented in 1847.
 It's also far too unstable to be usable in any sort of battlefield weapon.

 The Shaw Brothers epic Eight Trigrams Pole Fighter is set in the Song Dynasty, and involves the Yang family of warrior patriots being set up and led into a trap by the Evil Chancellor.
 The sixth brother goes mad from the revelation, and never learns that their fifth brother, played by Gordon Liu, also survived the massacre.
 Thus he found his own way home, a battered shell of a man, until he calms down and stops lashing at everyone around him - whereupon he describes the massacre in mad glee, and at one point carries his spear over his shoulders and makes MACHINE-GUN NOISES.
 This may have been intended as a pun, since the Chinese word for 'spear' is also a loan-word for 'gun'.

 Various Chinese war films and TV shows have this, many of which are so blatant it seems like They Just Didn't Care.
-It's bad enough that the AK-47 is shown being used in the Chinese Civil War (1945-1949), but a 2000s AWM sniper rifle (and calling it a Mauser) and digital camouflage?
+It's bad enough that the AK-47 is shown being used in the Chinese Civil War (1945-1949), but a 21st-century AWM sniper rifle (and calling it a Mauser) and digital camouflage?